Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Introduction

 \paragraph{Conformal inference and conformal multiple testing.}

 Conformal inference \citep{vovk2005algorithmic} offers a model-agnostic way to quantify prediction uncertainty.
-In the multiple testing setting, early works constructed conformal $p$-values and applied the Benjamini–Hochberg (BH) procedure \citep{Benjamini1995ControllingTF} to achieve finite-sample FDR control \citep{bates2021testing,jin2023model}.
+In the multiple testing setting, early works constructed conformal $p$-values and applied the Benjamini–Hochberg (BH) procedure \citep{Benjamini1995ControllingTF} to achieve finite-sample FDR control \citep{bates2021testing,jin2025model}.
 Subsequent extensions addressed covariate shift \citep{jin2023selection}, constrained selection \citep{wu2024optimal,nair2025diversifying}, and conditional testing \citep{wu2025conditional}, as well as model selection \citep{bai2024optimized,gui2025acs}.
 However, these contributions remain confined to offline settings.
-Few efforts to extend conformal multiple testing to the online domain \citep{huo2024realtime, xu2024online} have so far overlooked the role of feedback information.
-Although related research on the construction of conformal prediction sets \citep{gibbs2021adaptive, gibbs2024conformal} has considered feedback, multiple testing problems with FDR control remain largely unexplored.
+The few existing efforts to extend conformal multiple testing to the online domain {\citep{huo2024realtime, xu2024online,liu2026online}} have not taken feedback information into account.
+Although related research on the construction of {online conformal prediction sets \citep{gibbs2021adaptive, gibbs2024conformal,xi2025exploring}} has considered feedback, multiple testing problems with FDR control remain largely unexplored.
 One very recent work, by \citet{humbert2025onlineselectiveconformalinference}, establishes asymptotic online FDP control through an online learning strategy, while we achieve feedback-enhanced testing based on the GAI framework.